highk1nda/Personal_Website_BETA/README.md

 # Personal_Website_BETA
 <<<<<<< HEAD
-As a pet project to show my skill I am currently working on my very own Personal Website about my experience, education, contacts and page about me.
 This Website has been developed in a few weeks from scratch, with no external libraries.
 =======
 As a pet project to show my skill I am currently working on my very own Personal Website about my experience, education, contacts and page about me.